In this article, I will be breaking down exactly what a career in personal training entails in 2023. You will learn:

-With my 10 plus years in the industry, I will teach you everything that you need to know about a PT career.
+Thanks to my 10+ years of experience in the industry, I can competently teach you everything that you need to know about a PT career.

 Let’s get on with it!